 Before a reader will give your characters and plot twists a chance, they will scrutinize your use of the language, your clever commas, agile adjectives, and absurd alliterations (see what I did there?).
 If you want a reader to fall in love with your masterpiece, your control of the language must be impeccable.

 When you proofread your work, keep these common mistakes in mind and look for ways to fix them:

-- Passive Sentences “He ran wildly down the alley, because behind him there were monsters” is a passive sentence.
+“He ran wildly down the alley because behind him there were monsters” is a passive sentence.
 Rather than highlight what is happening, and giving the action immediacy, the action has already happened.
 Consider something like this: “Monsters chased him down the alley”.
-The same affect is achieved, but without the passivity.
+The same effect is achieved but without the passivity.
 The action is directly linked and the sentence flows easily.

 There are a number of words in English that sound the same but have

 Tenses must stay consistent (“She laughs until she cried” won’t cut it), and the same goes for pronouns.
 It is important to be aware of the tense you were working in, and keep it consistent (did you catch that?).
 Align subject-verb and pronoun-ascendant correctly, so everything agrees (“Each of the players loved their new gear” might look acceptable, but that pronoun needs to agree!)

 All of these elements refer to the structural design of the sentence.
 Using commas in the right place, avoiding run-ons (with those wisely placed commas!), and crafting complete sentences all enhance the reader’s experience.
 A well-placed fragment, especially in dialog, isn’t going to hurt.
 Just be sparse with your creative license.